jaekenji/CANO/README.md

 ### **What is the Wirless Exploit?**

 There isn't a single name for this exploit, but what is, is a **WPA2 Deauth + Handshake Capture Attack**

+You send a deauthentication frame to forcibly disconnect a client from the access point.
+When the client reconnects, it performs a four-way handshake with the AP.
+You can capture this handshake, which contains a hash of the pre-shared key.

+So the exploit isn’t breaking WPA2 directly—it's exploiting the unprotected nature of management frames and the fact that the handshake exposes a hash that can be attacked offline.